amank08/amank08/README.md

 I'm a passionate Computer Science student at The University of North Carolina at Charlotte, with a concentration in Data Science and a minor in Mathematics.
 I have a solid foundation in software development and a deep interest in data manipulation, machine learning, and full-stack development.

 ## 🛠️ Skills & Technologies
-Programming Languages: Python, Java, C++, C, JavaScript Database Systems: SQL, Google Firebase
+Programming Languages: Python, Java, C++, C, JavaScript <br>
+Database Systems: SQL, Google Firebase <br>
 Front-End Technologies: HTML, CSS

 ## 🎯 Goals and Objectives